breatheco-de/content/src/content/lesson/[draft]crow-foot-notation.md

 ---

-A number of data modelling techniques are being used today.
-Onne of the most common is the Entity Relationship Diagram (ERD).
+A number of data modeling techniques are being used today.
+One of the most common is the Entity-Relationship Diagram (ERD).
 There are several ERD notation available: today we will be using Crow's Foot Notation!

 ![Crow's foot notation](../../assets/images/CFN.png)